Words by Jesse Serwer

 Photos by Martei Korley

 The Boiling Lake sounds like a mythical place where an expendable character from, say, Game of Thrones or Lord of the Rings might be tossed to their doom.
 In fact, there are two places in the real world where one can encounter a real-life boiling lake — massive hot springs where water literally roils like a giant pot.
 One is located, quite appropriately, in New Zealand.
 The other is on the island of Dominica, in the Eastern Caribbean, a hotbed for volcanic activity and exceptional hiking.

-Scientifically speaking, Dominica’s Boiling Lake is a flooded fumarole, an opening in the Earth’s crust near or above a volcano —in this case Morne Watt, or Rat Mountain, one of nine active volcanoes on the Nature Island.
+Scientifically speaking, Dominica’s Boiling Lake is a flooded fumarole, an opening in the Earth’s crust near or above a volcano —in this case Morne Watt, or Rat Mountain, one of nine active craters on the Nature Island.
 Steam and gases escaping from molten lava below bubble up to the surface, creating a perpetual boil near the center of the 200-foot-wide lake, where water temperatures are well over 200 degrees Fahrenheit.

 The Boiling Lake Trail is the most popular hike on an island known for its eco- and adventure tourism, and one of the most legendary in the Caribbean.
 Still, only a small percent of visitors to Dominica actually make the trip through Morne Trois Piton National Park to the lake.
 That’s partly because getting there involves a rigorous eight-mile trek, which can take from morning until night, especially if you wish to stop and enjoy the scenery or document your trip with photos.

 We recommend finding the time, as the hike takes you not only to one of the Caribbean’s most unique sites, but also through lush rainforest, past natural jacuzzis, and into a place called the Valley of Desolation, where one can stop to boil eggs in the steaming geysers which spew up through the ground.